erincatto/box2d/README.md

 # Box2D

-**Box2D is a 2D physics engine for games.**
+Box2D is a 2D physics engine for games.

 ## Contributing

-Please do not submit pull requests with new features.
+Please do not submit pull requests with new features or core library changes.
 Instead, please file an issue first for discussion.
 For bugs, I prefer detailed bug reports over pull requests.

 ## Features